fybrik/fybrik/samples/multicluster-argocd/README.md

 ## Add Adminconfig policy

 Add an [extended policy](https://fybrik.io/dev/concepts/config-policies/#extended-policies) to meet advanced deployment requirements.
 In this sample a policy which specify where the transform modules should run is deployed.
-As the katalog Asset region is `theshire` then the blueprint is expected to be created on the remote cluster `kind-kind`.
+As the katalog Asset region is `theshire` then the blueprint is expected to be created on the remote cluster `remote`.

 ```bash
 kubectl config use-context kind-control